Voyage of the Brooklyn Saints: Recruiting seaborne settlers

-In November 1845, Parley P. Pratt, a member of the church's Council of the Twelve, wrote Samuel Brannan, saying "Our apostles, assembled in meeting, have debated the best method of getting all our people into the far west with the least possible hardship.
+In November 1845, Parley P. Pratt, a member of the church's Council of the Twelve, wrote Samuel Brannan, saying, "Our apostles, assembled in meeting, have debated the best method of getting all our people into the far west with the least possible hardship.
 We have read Hasting's account of California and Fremont's Journal of Explorations in the west, and we have concluded that the Great Basin in the top of the Rocky Mountains, where lies the Great Salt Lake, is the proper place for us."
-Samuel Brannan was authorized to charter a ship and organize the exodus of church members from New York City and the Atlantic coast.
+Brannan was authorized to charter a ship and organize the exodus of church members from New York City and the Atlantic coast.
 On the evening of November 8, 1845, Latter-day Saints from neighboring states attended a major conference to hear the Apostle Orson Pratt speak at American Hall in New York City.
 Pratt explained "the necessity of all removing to the west" by land or by sea, urging "a union of action for the benefit of the poor, that they might not be left behind."